tiagodalloca/spec-examples/README.md

 This project is **intended to be used from the REPL**.

-It _does not contain a -main nor should be compiled_.
+It _does not contain a -main nor should it be compiled_.

 ## Summary
   - [Key Binding macro](doc/bindings_utils.md)